holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     In our implementation, the `create` function accepts any value that can be converted to a `CreateInput`, allowing most of these fields to be populated by data that was generated by the `#[hdk_entry_types]` amcro and other helpers.
 This is accompanied by convenience functions for `create` that accept app entries, capability grants, or capability claims.

-* `update(UpdateInput) -> ExternResult<ActionHash>`: Records the updating of a chain entry.
+* `update(UpdateInput) -> ExternResult<ActionHash>`: Records the marking of an existing entry and its creation action as updated.
 Requires the `ActionHash` that created the original entry to be provided.
 The `UpdateInput` parameter is defined as:

     ```rust
     struct UpdateInput {